pokt-network/pocket-network-protocol/utility/README.md

 During the development & development of a v1 TestNet:

-- The Fisherman & Portal models will be will be prototyped and live-tested
+- The Watcher & Portal models will be will be prototyped and live-tested
-- Major Servicer node runners of Pocket Network V0 may have the option to participate as Fisherman and/or Portal actors
+- Major Servicer node runners of Pocket Network V0 may have the option to participate as Watcher and/or Portal actors

 ### 4.2 Castaway

 Upon the initial launch of Pocket Network v1 MainNet:

-- The DAO will need to approve at least one PNI owned Fisherman
+- The DAO will need to approve at least one PNI owned Watcher

-  - The publicKey of the Fisherman will be included in the re-genesis file
+  - The publicKey of the Watcher will be included in the re-genesis file

 - PNI will need to to register at least one Portal